 - 24 low carb molded chocolate kiss drops a few chocolate chips also work

-In medium bowl, mix the Sukrin Gold and peanut butter until well blended.
+- In medium bowl, mix the Sukrin Gold and peanut butter until well blended.

-Stir in the egg until incorporated into the mixture.
+- Stir in the egg until incorporated into the mixture.

-Mix in the remaining ingredients until uniform dough forms.
+- Mix in the remaining ingredients until uniform dough forms.

-Roll dough into balls and place on baking sheet lined with parchment paper or silicone mat.
+- Place on baking sheet lined with parchment paper or silicone mat.

-Press each cookie ball down to about 1/2-inch thickness.
+- Press each cookie ball down to about ½-inch thickness.

-Bake at 350°F oven until cookies are set, about 7-10 minutes.
+- Bake at 350°F oven until cookies are set, about 7-10 minutes.

-Allow to cool 5-10 minutes, then press a chocolate kiss on top of each warm cookie.
+- Allow to cool 5-10 minutes, then press a chocolate kiss on top of each warm cookie.

 Array ( [serving_size] => 2 [calories] => 66 [carbohydrates] => 2.5 [protein] => 3.6 [fat] => 5.3 [sodium] => 40 [fiber] => 0.7 )